LuckyBian/COT-TTS/README.md

 ## Demo Page

-The demo page lives in [`web-demo/`](https://luckybian.github.io/COTalker/index.html).
+The demo page lives in [Demo Page](https://luckybian.github.io/COTalker/index.html).
 It is a fully static website with a short project overview, architecture figures, representative COTalker examples, and a comparison table containing historical dialogue audio, target text, model names, and generated audio.